AJEDDIGElias/Portfolio_Resume/README.md

 # Portfolio_Resume
-Portfolio Page Built with React.js and Typescript
+Portfolio Page Built with HTML / CSS /JS

 Hey there!
 I'm Elias
 👨🏻‍💻 About Me